 Hacienda Buena Vista

-The Hacienda Buena Vista, located in Ponce, tells the story of the island’s coffee production prime days more than 150 years ago.
+The Hacienda Buena Vista, located in Ponce, tells the story of the Island’s coffee production prime days more than 150 years ago.
 The restored historical site consists of a Spanish colonial main house, slave quarters, farm buildings, and other processing areas.
-This hacienda served as was one of the main producers of coffee in the 19th century, cultivating some of the finest beans consumed at the time.
-Original hydraulic turbines are powered by the water of a nearby river as its main engine.
-Current guided tours teach the role plantation owners and slaves had in the production of goods, as well as the growing and processing of cocoa, coffee, and other local products.
+This hacienda served as one of the main producers of coffee in the 19th century, cultivating some of the finest beans consumed.
+The water of a nearby river powers original hydraulic turbines as its main engine.
+Current guided tours teach the role plantation owners and slaves had in the production of goods and the growing and processing of cocoa, coffee, and other local products.